 Your loading fee and the criteria for life insurance loadings will differ depending on your insurer.

-Making life insurance claims that are the result of something specifically excluded by your policy are likely to be rejected by your provider, and your loved ones could be left without a proper safety net as a result.
-This is why you must read and understand the terms and conditions in your policy document.
+Life insurance claims that are the result of something specifically excluded by your policy are likely to be rejected by your insurer, and your beneficiaries could be left without a successful claim as a result.
+This is why you must read and understand the terms and conditions in your policy documents.

-You can generally opt-out of indexation on your life insurance if it was applied as standard at the point of application.
-Avoiding inflation may ease the rise in your life insurance premiums, but the potential payout will suffer as a result of increases in the cost of living.
+You can generally opt-out of indexation on your life insurance if it was applied as standard during the application process.
+Avoiding indexation may ease the rise in your life insurance premiums, but your insurance benefit will remain the same and as a result may not keep up with the cost of living over time.

-If you don’t think you’ll require an increase over time to the amount you’re insured for, you can get in touch with your life insurer and discuss indexation with them personally.
+If you don’t think you’ll require an increase to your amount of cover over time, you can get in touch with your life insurer and discuss indexation with them personally.

 In some cases, you can ask your insurer to review a particular premium loading or exclusion if your lifestyle or circumstances – and associated level of risk – have changed.